Find Trade Colleges

 • Deputy Felony Clerk

-There were about 135,500 jobs for Court Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 135,500 jobs in the United States for Court Clerk.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court Clerk by 2026.
-There will be an estimated 12,600 positions for Court Clerk per year.
+Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.

 undefined